 The present document has been prepared under the Commission's standardisation request C(2017) 2585 final [i.27] to provide one voluntary means of conforming to the essential requirements of Directive 2016/2102 [i.28] on the accessibility of the websites and mobile applications of public sector bodies.

-Once the present document is cited in the Official Journal of the European Union under that Directive, compliance with the normative clauses of the present document given in tables A.1 and A.2 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.
+Once the present document is cited in the Official Journal of the European Union under that Directive, conformance with the normative clauses of the present document given in tables A.1 and A.2 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.

-The requirements listed in Table A.1 apply to web pages (as defined in clause 3.1) including:
+The requirements listed in Table A.1 apply to documents, including forms that are downloaded from the web, and to web pages (as defined in clause 3.1) including:

 documents that are web pages;